Privacy Policy: Definition, issues and explanations

 What information must be included in a Privacy Policy?

-A Privacy Policy must clearly state what data is collected, why, how it is used and shared, and users' rights regarding their data.
+A Privacy Policy should clearly state what data is collected, why, how it is used, shared, as well as users' rights over their data.

-Is a Privacy Policy mandatory for all websites?
+Is the Privacy Policy mandatory for all websites?

-Yes, any website that collects personal data must have one in order to comply with the GDPR, particularly in Europe.
+Yes, any website collecting personal data must have one to be RGPD compliant, especially in Europe.

-How to keep your Privacy Policy up to date?
+How can I keep my Privacy Policy up to date?

-It is important to regularly review the policy to reflect changes in the law, technology, and data collection or processing practices.
+It is important to regularly review the policy to reflect changes in law, technology and data collection or processing practices.

 Do you have an entrepreneurial project?